Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

 Given that we have proven that almost any other statistical approach, including those originally designed to count copies as the authors of AT set out to do, can replicate their results or even improve upon them~\cite{Uthamacumaran2024}, and in the absence of empirical evidence, Assembly Theory would appear empty and insubstantial.

-Moreover, as we have previously discussed in~\cite{abrahao2024} (later corroborated in \cite{Raubitzek2024AutocatalyticSetsAssembly}), we know that to characterise selection without invoking the relationship of an agent with its environment, such as competition for resources, is impossible for intrinsic complexity measures, such as those based on the assembly index.
+Moreover, as we have previously discussed in~\cite{abrahao2024} (later corroborated in \cite{Raubitzek2024AutocatalyticSetsAssembly}), we know that characterising selection without invoking the relationship of an agent interaction as selection if a function of an agent's environment and circumstances, such as competition for resources, is impossible for intrinsic complexity measures, such as those based on the assembly index.
 Furthermore, it makes no technical sense, abiotically or otherwise, as the transition to favour a certain system's traits would still need to be explained.
 These conflations with selection and evolution as used in a speculative prebiotic and biological context are an unnecessary obfuscation that only misleads readers.
-We've long known that matter accumulates and clusters by the action of physical laws like gravity.